myironcoin/Website/README.md

 What do we do?

-When in need of financing to purchase a new castle or afford a major expense, The Iron Bank can provide the assistance you need to achieve your goals and find financial stability.The Iron Bank treats everyone equally.
+When in need of financing to purchase a new castle or afford a major war expense, The Iron Bank can provide the assistance you need to achieve your goals and find financial stability.The Iron Bank treats everyone equally.
 Whether you're a Prince or a peasant, the Iron Bank doesn't take debt lightly, and it doesn't forget.

 Why are we so powerful?

 Each of the Nine Free Cities has its own bank, for depositing and lending money.
 The largest bank by far is the Iron Bank of Braavos, which is as large and wealthy as the banks of all the other eight put together.
+When princes or kings default on their debts or are foolish enough not to honor their agreements with the Iron Bank, new princes and kings appear with the Iron Bank's support.
+These new princes and kings then honor the previous debt along with paying back the money the bank loaned them in claiming their new power, lest they suffer the same fate as their predecessors.
+"The Iron Bank will have its due" is a common saying among Braavosi.